 1. Have teachers plan their lessons further in advance.

 For in-person school, teachers plan their lessons and then teach the students.
-Online learning requires an extra step – plan lessons, get everything online and then teach students.
+Online learning requires an extra step – plan lessons, get everything online, inform students of the e-learning supplies needed and then teach students.
 Teachers need extra time to get all of the relevant information online.
 Asking teachers to plan their lessons further in advance will help the process go smoother for both teachers and students.

 2. Encourage teachers to make time for one-on-one interaction with students.

 It is much more difficult for students and teachers to connect through virtual learning when compared to in-person learning.
 Having a screen between teacher and student reduces opportunities for building relationships.
 Teachers can work to overcome this barrier by making time to interact with students one-on-one.
 For elementary-aged kids, this can be something as simple as setting up an individual video call and having the student read to the teacher.
 Older students can benefit from short one-on-one tutoring sessions or simply a time to talk about questions or concerns.